Sjusjøen

-Sjusjøen is a cross country skiing destination in the municipality of Ringsaker in Innlandet county, Norway.
+Sjusjøen is a cross country skiing destination in Ringsaker Municipality in Innlandet county, Norway.
 Situated on the mountain plateau south of Sjusjøen is Hedmarksvidda.
 The area is located with forest and mountain terrain about 750–1000 m above sea level.
 This area is located about 20 km east of the town of Lillehammer.

-The area is the site of many holiday cottages plus a hotel and a youth hostel for accommodation.
+The area is the site of many holiday cottages, a hotel, and a youth hostel for accommodation.
 Sjusjøen and neighboring village of Nordseter (to the west) were both originally mountain farm communities, which - with their easily accessible forest and mountain terrain - have developed into skiing destinations.

 The area offers a wide range of skiing alternatives, including on approximately 350 km of prepared cross-country trails.
-The tracks run all the way to Lillehammer and Øyer municipalities and they also connect with the Olympic tracks at the Birkebeineren Ski Stadium.
+The tracks run all the way to Lillehammer Municipality and Øyer Municipality and they also connect with the Olympic tracks at the Birkebeineren Ski Stadium.
 The trails go through forested and mountain terrain, and are clearly marked with signposts.

 Sjusjøen is also the name of a lake, centrally located in the area.
 The area also comprises the largest concentration of recreational homes in Norway.